Below is a timeline of key events in the history of the Dolphin Club

 First organized Alcatraz swim.

-Lieutenant Colonel Stewart Evans swims from the Farallon Islands to Point Bolinas (20 miles north of San Francisco), becoming the first and only person to achieve this feat.
+Lieutenant Colonel Stewart Evans swims from the Farallon Islands to Point Bolinas (20 miles north of San Francisco), becoming the first person to complete the crossing to the mainland.
 The swim of 19.57 miles begins at 10:17 pm on August 27th and finishes at 12 pm the next afternoon, at water temperatures ranging between 56 to 58 degrees.
 Several pilot rowboats and other craft accompany the swimmer.

 Honorary life member Jack LaLanne, shackled and manacled, tows a rowboat from Alcatraz to the club in less than 90 minutes.